-Washington, DC – Congressman Joe Kennedy III today released the following statement after House Republicans failed to secure enough votes to repeal the Affordable Care Act.
+Washington, D.C. – Congressman Joe Kennedy III released the following statement in response to the Trump Administration’s budget proposal.